-The Library's financial instruments, which include cash, accounts receivable, accounts payable and accrued liabilities, approximate their fair values due to their short-term nature and are recorded at cost.
-At December 31, 2021 and 2020 the Library had no outstanding debt.
+The Library's financial instruments, which include cash, accounts receivable, and accounts payable, approximate their fair values due to their shortterm nature and are recorded at cost.
+At December 31, 2024 and 2023 the Library had no outstanding debt.
 Management believes the Library's exposure to credit, interest or liquidity risk is not significant.